 Apart from looking after all of us at school Mandy has daughters and horses that absorb pretty much of what remains during any given week.

 Rita joined the school in 1997 as the school's library assistant.
 Although not a full-time position Rita spends half of her time working with students and half maintaining the community side of the library.
 Rita is on-site Tuesdays but spends significant hours in addition doing library work.

 The rest of Rita's schedule is hugely busy.
 Involved in a range of community organisations.
 Her interests and abilities are applied as Secretary of the Community Library, co-ordinating the Havelock Community Education Service organising adult education since the mid 1990's and working with other organisations such as Havelock Vision 2020 and Pelorus Hub.
 Since 1998 she has been the Secretary/Treasurer of the Havelock Museum, she created and administers the Pelorus People web site and currently serves on the REAP Board and Havelock Community Association.
 Frankly we're surprised she turns up for work at all.
 Oh and Rita also does art and has such a good garden it hosts tours.
 Phew!

-Frith joined us in Term 2 this year and is a familiar figure around the school as she works at keeping our grounds looking sharp.
-Clearly a keen gardener, Frith is willing and already looking to support environmental projects in and about the school with pupils.
+Ketrina joined us this year and is a familiar figure around the school as she works at keeping our grounds looking sharp.
+Clearly a keen gardener, Ketrina has taken pride in brightening up the gardens.